beaconTau/beacon_gps/README.md

 ```
 [You may see 1 or 2 lines of `UBX-TIM-TP:` here]

-Note: TP message includes the qerr (quantization error) for the next PPS pulse.
+Note: TP message includes the qerr (quantization error) for the subsequent PPS pulse.
 For some reason, the TP messaging may take 10-15 minutes to show up on the output after configuration.
 This probably has to do with obtaining a good gps lock.